canonical/launchpad-manual/reference/email.rst

     5. `MboxMailer` -- stores the email in a Unix mbox file before optionally handing the message off to another `IMailer`.

-Developers (and production and dogfood server, until we are confident messaging is working fine) should use the StubMailer, like in the quickstart example.
+Developers (and production server, until we are confident messaging is working fine) should use the StubMailer, like in the quickstart example.
 This causes all emails to be redirected to the specified destination address to you can test to your hearts content without spamming other